azarijafari/E-commerce-Product-Classification/README.md

 In the process of combining these datasets, two issues were identified:

-1. In the "review-2" file, the order of the two columns, "rating" and "id," was incorrect.
+1. In the "review-2" file, the order of the two columns, `"rating"` and `"id"` was incorrect.
 This problem was resolved by swapping the positions of these two columns.

-2. In the "product-data-4" file, the word "Kitchen" in the "category" column was mistakenly spelled as "ktchen," which has been corrected.
+2. In the "product-data-4" file, the word "Kitchen" in the `"category"` column was mistakenly spelled as "ktchen," which has been corrected.

 Following these adjustments, we combined the four "product-data" files into one dataset and the four "review" files into another dataset.
-Subsequently, using the unique "id" column in each row, we merged the two resulting datasets, creating a final consolidated dataset.
+Subsequently, using the unique `"id"` column in each row, we merged the two resulting datasets, creating a final consolidated dataset.
 Below, you can find a preview of five rows from the final dataset.
 …………………………………

-The "category" column, considered as the target for prediction in this project, indicates that the resulting dataset comprises 870 samples of "Jewelry" and 884 samples of "Kitchen."
+The `"category"` column, considered as the target for prediction in this project, indicates that the resulting dataset comprises 870 samples of "Jewelry" and 884 samples of "Kitchen."
 This demonstrates a balanced distribution in the dataset.
 ………………………………

-The "rating" column, representing the user-assigned rating to each product, which includes one of the numbers {1, 2, 3, 4, 5}.
+The `"rating"` column, representing the user-assigned rating to each product, which includes one of the numbers {1, 2, 3, 4, 5}.
 …………………………….
 ### 2.3.
 Data Preprocessing

-In this stage, we clean the text within the "product_title" and "review_text" columns to prepare it for the next step, which involves data preparation for model training.
+In this stage, we clean the text within the `"product_title"` and `"review_text"` columns to prepare it for the next step, which involves data preparation for model training.
 The techniques employed in this section include:

 - Text lowercase
 - Cleaning the text from emails, symbols, and web links